usmansbk/blog-draft/markdowns/redux.md

 ## State Tree

-Conceptually, there are two kinds of data in our application: Todos item objects and Books item objects.
+Conceptually, there are two kinds of data in our application: Todo items and Book items.

 A naive way of storing our application data would be declaring them as separate state variables.